trosgate/public-bank-vendor/README.md

 *Introduction:*
 I'vendor is a robust vendor and time tracking software meticulously crafted for the banking industry.
 Tailored to streamline vendor management and ticket resolution, it provides a centralized platform to enhance efficiency and operational processes for banks of all sizes.

+**Questions Answered**

+In the realm of efficient vendor management and ticket resolution within your bank, I'vendor stands ready to provide comprehensive solutions.
+Here are key questions answered by the software to enhance your operations:

+1. How often does my vendor respond to our fault calls/mails?

+2. How do i verify the vendor identity upon arrival to work?

+3. How do i tell the time spent between open call and arrival?

+4. Are there incident reports available after vendor work?

+5. Can we send automated reminders and focus on other core duties?

+6. can i have time spent on resolving issues

+7. Can we track jobs that were paused and be able to know the reasonse?

+8. What if a job spans beyond 24hrs, can we still track the time efficiently and report

+9. Admin users should be able to generate multiple reports and download to xcel and pdf

 *Features:*
 1. **Ticket Tracking:** Easily monitor ticket progress, status, assign vendors, and evaluate performance.
 2. **Vendor Management:** Centralized platform for contract tracking, performance monitoring, and assessments.